By: Ally Hoffman, MA, LPC Associate

-If you are ready to become an Ally and LGBTQIA+ supporter, the therapists at the Counseling Center at Cinco Ranch can help!
-To begin counseling in Katy, TX follow these three steps:
+Do you want to learn how to develop better relationships with your loved ones?
+One of the therapists at The Counseling Center at Cinco Ranch can help!
+We provide individual and family counseling and other mental health services.
+To begin counseling in Katy, TX, follow these three steps:

-- Contact our office to set up an appointment or to learn more about emotionally focused therapy
+- Contact our office to set up an appointment with one of our excellent counselors!

 - Meet with one of our knowledgeable therapists